sadjow/claude-code-nix/README.md

 ## Troubleshooting

+### Known Issues

+#### "Claude symlink points to invalid binary" warning

+When running `claude /status`, you may see a warning: "Claude symlink points to invalid binary: /nix/store/.../bin/claude"

+**This is a false positive and can be safely ignored.** The warning occurs because Claude Code's validation expects a large binary file (>10MB), but Nix packages Claude as a wrapper script that launches Node.js with the actual CLI code.
+This is standard practice in Nix packaging and everything works correctly despite the warning.

 ### Claude asks for permissions after every update

 This package includes fixes for permission persistence.
 If you're still experiencing issues: